xaur/writings/posts/201911xx-marketing-strategies.md

 ## Evaluate existing work

 First of all we must know how efficient are our existing marketing efforts.
-To do that we need to evaluate what was _done_ against certain _criteria_.
-The former requires _reporting_ and the latter requires defining _success metrics_.
+For that we need to have good vision of what was done, compare it to deliverables outlined in the proposals, and try to measure the impact.
+It all starts with reporting.

 Ditto reports [twice a month](https://github.com/decredcommunity/proposals/tree/master/pr-ditto/updates), which is amazing and sets an example for all proposals.